The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: Grubhub Campus Strategy

-Instead of random flyering, Grubhub ambassadors place door hangers in freshman dorms on Sunday nights (when meal plan fatigue peaks) with “First order free” QR codes.
-Each dorm building gets a unique code to track performance.
+Instead of random flyering, Grubhub ambassadors place door hangers in freshman dorms on Sunday nights (when meal plan fatigue peaks) with “your first order free” QR codes.
+Each dorm building gets a unique code to track the campaign’s performance.

 Your Version:

 • For a tutoring service: Flyers in academic buildings during drop/add week: “Struggling with [specific difficult class]?
-First session free.”
+Your first session is free.”

 • For a wellness app: Door hangers in dorms during midterms: “Stressed?
 7-day free trial of guided meditation.”

 • For a resume service: Career center bulletin boards: “Interview next week?
-50% off resume review.”
+Here’s 50% off resume review services.”

 1. Peer Referral Programs with Tiered Incentives